dcanasp/memory_bank/high level/Kubernetes.md

 ## Why and when to use is

-When you absolutelly want high [[availability]].
+When you absolutelly want high [[Availability]].
 And want the servers to autoscale, manage [[network]] and anything in beetween by themselfs

 When you want to automate how my containers ([[docker]]) will scale, will get balanced and may other things.
 It's automating infrastructure